drhsqlite/fossil-mirror/www/server/debian/nginx.md

 ## <a name="fail2ban"></a> Integrating `fail2ban`

-You can have `fail2ban` recognize attacks and automatically block them, but the stock configuration doesn’t work with our Fossil setup above, so we have to do a bit of local adjustment.
+One of the nice things that falls out of proxying Fossil behind nginx is that it makes it easier to configure `fail2ban` to recognize attacks on Fossil and automatically block them.
+Fossil logs the sorts of errors we want to detect, but it does so in places like the repository’s admin log, a SQL table, which `fail2ban` doesn’t know how to query.
+By putting Fossil behind an nginx proxy, we convert these failures to log file form, which `fail2ban` is designed to handle.

-First, install it:
+First, install `fail2ban`, if you haven’t already:

       sudo apt install fail2ban

-Out of the box, you get SSH monitoring only.
-There are nginx monitors included with the package, but they don’t look in the right places for the right things.
-We’d like it to react to Fossil `/login` failures, for example.
-Put the following into `/etc/fail2ban/filter.d/nginx-fossil-login.conf`:
+We’d like `fail2ban` to react to Fossil `/login` failures.
+The stock configuration of `fail2ban` only detects a few common sorts of SSH attacks by default, and its included (but disabled) nginx attack detectors don’t include one that knows how to detect an attack on Fossil.
+We have to teach it by putting the following into `/etc/fail2ban/filter.d/nginx-fossil-login.conf`:

       [Definition]